yahoo/fluxible/docs/api/Plugins.md

 // or this.context.getFoo() from a React component
 ```

-_When add to the component context, you will need to add the new properties to
+_When added to the component context, you will need to add the new properties to
 `childContextTypes` so that it is made available to all children.
 `provideContext` has an option for
 [passing custom contextTypes](http://fluxible.io/addons/provideContext.html#plugins-and-custom-component-context)._